Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oregon State's games this season have gone over 55.5 points five of nine times.
+- Oregon State and its opponents have combined to score more than 55.5 points in five of nine games this season.

-- Stanford's games have gone over 55.5 points in five of nine chances this season.
+- Stanford has combined with its opponents to score more than 55.5 points in five of nine games this season.

-- The combined points per game average of the two teams, 56.8, is 1.3 points above Saturday's over/under.
+- Saturday's over/under is 1.3 points lower than the two team's combined 56.8 points per game average.

-- These two squads surrender a combined 57.5 points per game, 2.0 more than this contest's over/under.
+- This contest's over/under is 2.0 points under the 57.5 these two squads combine to give up per game in 2021.

 - The Beavers and their opponents have scored an average of 60.2 points per game in 2021, 4.7 more than Saturday's total.